fenago/apache-solr/lab_guides/Lab_2.md

 ### solr.xml
-The `solr.xml` contains Solr configuration that .indexterm} can apply to single or multiple cores as needed.
+The `solr.xml` contains Solr configuration that can apply to single or multiple cores as needed.
 The following table briefly summarizes the configurations available in this
 file: